willkillson/wow_death_discord_bot/README.md

     T0kEn0fw3Bh00K is the WEBHOOKTOKEN

 6. Run `node index.js`
+7. Import postman scripts into postman https://www.postman.com/
+8. Modifiy the tests to the new Token from step 4.
-7. Run the tests in ./postman
+9. Run the tests